The Queen of Spain was in Switzerland today to visit the headquarters of the Union for International Cancer Control (UICC) in Geneva.

 She debuted a textured white Adolfo Dominguez straight-cut collarless coat (€270) fashioned with a minimal silhouette and cropped raglan sleeves.

-Letizia coordinated the ensemble with her white and black Felipe Varela ruched clutch bag and black Carolina Herrera pointed-toe suede pumps.
+Letizia coordinated the ensemble with her white & black Felipe Varela ruched clutch bag, and her black Carolina Herrera pointed-toe suede pumps.

 She accessorized with beloved Gold & Roses Double Dagger Earrings.

 We had a unexpected surprise this evening.
 King Felipe joined his wife, Queen Letizia at the Spanish finals of the FameLab International competition.
 It was scheduled to be a solo event attended by Her Majesty, but at the last minute King Felipe decided to join his wife.

 FameLab, founded in the United Kingdom, is an annual communications competition designed to give scientists and engineers a platform to share their enthusiasm for their subject with the public.
 The contestants are required to break down their science, technology and engineering concepts into fun and entertaining three minute presentations.
 The winner from each participating country gets to battle it out at the FameLab International Grand Final in June at the Cheltenham Science Festival.